Warner Bros. Studio Tour London – The Making of Harry Potter: History

 Leavesden Aerodrome was a British airfield created in 1940 by the de Havilland Aircraft Company & the Air Ministry in the tiny village of Leavesden, between Watford and Abbots Langley, in Hertfordshire.
 It was an important centre for aircraft production during World War II.
 By the end of the war Leavesden Airfield was, by volume, the largest factory in the world.

 After the war, the aerodrome was purchased outright by de Havilland, who themselves had a succession of owners in the following decades but ultimately they and the site were acquired by Rolls-Royce.
 However, by the early 1990s, Britain's manufacturing industry was in decline and Rolls-Royce had sold their interests in the site.
 Unable to find a new owner, Leavesden Aerodrome was left disused and all but abandoned.

 Then in 1994, the production team for the James Bond film GoldenEye discovered the unoccupied Leavesden.
 The wide, tall and open aircraft hangars were uniquely well suited to conversion into film stages.
 Eon leased the site for the duration of their shoot and went about gutting the factories, turning them into stages, workshops and offices - in short a working film studio.
 Leavesden Studios, as the site was rebranded by its owners, quickly became popular after GoldenEye wrapped.
 A succession of major feature films made use of the site, including the first of the Star Wars prequels, The Phantom Menace, and Tim Burton's Sleepy Hollow.

 In 1999, Heyday Films leased the site for the Harry Potter films.
-Over the next ten years, all of the Harry Potter films were made there, along with some other notable Warner Bros. productions, with the series eventually becoming the most successful film series in history.
+Over the following ten years, all of the Harry Potter films were made there, along with some other notable Warner Bros. productions, with the Harry Potter series eventually becoming the most successful film series in history.

 As the eighth and final film, Harry Potter and the Deathly Hallows – Part 2, was nearing completion, in 2010, Warner Bros. announced their intention to purchase the studio as a permanent European base.

-By November, Warner Bros. completed its purchase of Leavesden Studios and announced plans to invest more than £100m into the site they had occupied for over ten years, rebranding it again - this time to Warner Bros.
-Studios, Leavesden.
+By November of that year, Warner Bros. completed its purchase of Leavesden Studios and announced plans to invest more than £100m into the site they had occupied for over ten years, rebranding it again – this time to Warner Bros.
+Studios Leavesden.

-As part of this redevelopment, Warner Bros. also created two entirely new soundstages, J and K, to house a permanent public exhibition called Warner Bros.
+As part of the redevelopment, Warner Bros. also created two new soundstages, J and K, to house a permanent public exhibition called Warner Bros.
 Studio Tour London – The Making of Harry Potter, creating 300 new jobs in the local area.
-Currently the whole attraction is dedicated to the making of Harry Potter and is now home to many of the series' sets, props and costumes.
+Currently, the whole attraction is dedicated to the making of Harry Potter and is now home to many of the series' sets, props and costumes.
 It was opened to the public in early 2012.